 Dividing the Rosicrucian triad of body, soul, and spirit into three

 gives nine principles altogether.
-This is corelated with the Theosophical
+This is correlated with the Theosophical

 seven-fold model to give a quaternity of physical body, etheric body, astral